Modifying Automatic Deck Framing

 To use automatic deck framing

 By default, the program will generate Automatic Deck Framing whenever a new Deck room is created - or modified.
-Once the Deck room is defined and the framing built, the room's Automatic Deck Framing needs to be turned off so that it can be modified without being rebuilt.
+Once the Deck room is defined and the framing built, the room's Automatic Deck Framing needs to be turned off so that it can be modified

-- Go Up One Floor to Floor 1, select Build> Deck> Straight Deck Railing and draw railings to enclose one or more Deck rooms attached to the main house.
+- Go Up One Floor to Floor 1, select Build> Railing and Deck> Straight Deck Railing and draw railings to enclose one or more Deck rooms attached to the main house.
 In this example, three Deck rooms are drawn.

 Note: If a Deck is drawn on Floor 1 and a foundation is present, the deck framing will be drawn on Floor 0.
 If no Floor 0 is present, the deck framing will be created on Floor 1.

-- Click the Select Objects button, then click in an empty space in the Deck room to that spans the right side of the back of the structure to select it.
+- Click the Select Objects button, then click in an empty space in the Deck room that spans the right side of the back of the structure to select it.